thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 So the question really isn't, *"Did I choose to be born?"* but *"Now that I'm here, what am I going to do about it?"*

 Let's use an analogy.
 Suppose your parents take you on a boat trip.
 You didn't choose to go; they simply brought you along.
 Then, out of nowhere, the boat starts to sink.
 Panic sets in.
-It's scary, chaotic, and entirely out of your control.
+It's scary, chaotic and entirely out of your control.
 But just as things seem hopeless, a Coast Guard rescue boat  pulls up beside you, ready to rescue everyone including you. **Now you have a choice.**